open-telemetry/opentelemetry-dotnet/docs/trace/customizing-the-sdk/README.md

 ### How to set up configuration

+The following sections describe how to set up configuration based on the host and OpenTelemetry API being used.

-#### Using ASP.NET Core or .NET Generic Host with OpenTelemetry.Extensions.Hosting extensions
+#### Using .NET hosts with the OpenTelemetry.Extensions.Hosting package

 `ASP.NET Core` and [.NET Generic Host](https://learn.microsoft.com/dotnet/core/extensions/generic-host) users